History, tourist information, and nearby accommodation

-Heritage Highlights: One of the finest examples of 12th century Norman church architecture in England
+HERITAGE HIGHLIGHTS: One of the finest examples of 12th-century Norman church architecture in England

 Remy would not have been able to afford the cost of such a superb building on his own, but he married well; his wife was a member of the powerful Clinton family and it was probably her money that provided the necessary funds for Iffley church.

 This is perhaps the finest west front of any medieval parish church in England; a marvel of Norman Romanesque design.
 At ground level is the magnificent west doorway, flanked by blind arches.
 The doorway is unusual, in a continental European style rarely seen in England.
 The innermost section has several rows of chevron mouldings, followed by two orders of beakhead carvings.

 Above this wonderful doorway is a striking circular window, surrounded by more orders of chevrons.
 I'm tempted to call it a rose window, but technically it is not, for it has no internal tracery.
 Thus it is what we call an 'occulus' or Eye of God design.
-This is not the original Norman window, but a Victorian restoration which replaced a 15th century Perpendicular Gothic window.
-It does however, replicate the style of the original Norman design.
+This is not the original Norman window, but a Victorian restoration which replaced a 15th-century Perpendicular Gothic window.
+It does, however, replicate the style of the original Norman design.

 That's the west front, and if that was all there was to see at Iffley then it would still be worth a trip, but there's much more.
 The north door is a beautifully carved design, but that is overshadowed by the magnificent south doorway.
 It is hard to make comparisons between two beautifully carved examples of a mason's art, but I'd be tempted to put the south door at Iffley close to the celebrated south door at Kilpeck, Herefordshire.

-With the south door you enter a world of fantasy, a world of dragons, serpents, lions, centaurs, fabulous birds and beasts, a Green Man, and a Sphinx.
+With the south door, you enter a world of fantasy, a world of dragons, serpents, lions, centaurs, fabulous birds and beasts, a Green Man, and a Sphinx.
 It is interesting that the carvings have nothing even remotely [overtly] religious about them; they are a throwback to Saxon or Celtic animal carvings.
 There are several figures of humans, including a knight on horseback and a king's head (perhaps Henry II).

 The bulk of the church is of rubble quarried locally.
 Though excellent for strong walls, the Iffley stone was not suited to carving.
 Harder stone from Whatley was used for carved decoration on the west face and the interior arches.
 The exquisitely formed carvings on the north and south doorway arches required an even harder stone, and this was probably brought down river from the quarry at Taynton.